 With its Vision “Intelligent systems for a sustainable society” and its distinctive „Stuttgarter Weg”, the University of Stuttgart is one of Germany’s most successful research universities and a member of the elite TU9 - German Institutes of Technology Association.
 Its status as outstanding research university and the broad spectrum of subjects studied today positions it as an internationally recognized and future-oriented place for science and research.

-The University of Stuttgart currently has five Profile Areas: Architecture and Adaptive Building, Digital Humanities, Production Technologies, Quantum Science, and Simulation Science.
+The University of Stuttgart currently has five Profile Areas: Architecture and Adaptive Building, Digital Humanities, Production Technology, Quantum Technology, and Simulation Science.
 The Profile Areas stand for cutting-edge research and have a clear thematic focus that forms the basis of their multidisciplinary composition.
 As a result of thematic relationships between disciplines and bridge-building by researchers, they span across various areas of the University.
 Sustaining the profile areas are projects under the Excellence Strategy framework, assorted German Research Foundation-funded Collaborative Research Centers and Transregio Collaborative Research Centers and more large-scale projects funded by other research funders like the Federal Ministry of Education and Research or the European Union.

 Architecture is of central importance in ecological, economic, social, and cultural terms.
 Major challenges such as rapid urbanization, high levels of demand in construction, immense resource consumption with devastating environmental consequences, and a lack of productivity in the construction industry clearly show that new approaches to planning and building are a matter of urgency.
 The Architecture and Adapting Building Profile Area addresses these challenges, and thus contributes to building the foundation of a high-quality, livable, and sustainable environment.